 We may be compensated when you click on product links, such as credit cards, from one or more of our advertising partners.
 Terms apply to the offers below.
 See our Advertising Policy for more about our partners, how we make money, and our rating methodology.
 Opinions and recommendations are ours alone.

-Airlines around the world have been furiously inking partnerships with each other in recent years, which allow travelers to book itineraries more seamlessly — and they tend to create some pretty solid redemption options for those with points and miles to spend.
+Airlines around the world have spent the last few years furiously inking partnerships with each other.
+These connections allow travelers to book itineraries more seamlessly — and they tend to create some pretty solid redemption options for those with points and miles to spend.

 Air Canada and Emirates Partnership

 Most airlines are a part of the 3 major airline alliances: Star Alliance, SkyTeam, and Oneworld.
-Air Canada is currently a member of the Star Alliance, though Emirates has thus far opted to remain independent, instead creating a slate of individual partnerships with a wide variety of airlines including Japan Airlines, JetBlue, TAP Air Portugal, and Qantas.
+Air Canada is currently a member of the Star Alliance, though Emirates has thus far opted to remain independent.
+Instead, it’s chosen to create a slate of individual partnerships with a wide variety of airlines, including Japan Airlines, JetBlue, TAP Air Portugal, and Qantas.

 - Customers will be able to book a single itinerary that encompasses both Air Canada and Emirates flights

-- Checked baggage will be automatically transferred between the two airlines
+- Checked baggage will be automatically transferred between the 2 airlines

 - The possibility of earning and redeeming miles on either airline